 Time after time, I come across salespeople dealing with the single most common challenge in sales: setting great appointments.

-Most salespeople simply do not set enough great sales appointments in order to ultimately hit their sales goals.
+Most sales reps simply do not set enough great sales appointments in order to ultimately hit their sales goals.
 And in most cases, this comes down to a lack of strong phone sales techniques.

 It doesn’t matter how strong you are at all the other aspects of sales.
 Once you actually connect with a prospect, if you’re not consistently setting great appointments, the sales stop.

-The key is to master the phone, because one of the single best tools for setting appointments today is the phone.
+The key is to master how to sell over the phone, because one of the single best tools for setting appointments today is the phone.

 So in this video, I’m going to show you 11 quick and easy phone sales techniques to set great appointments.
 Check it out:

 Pure cold calls are dead.
 When I say pure cold calls, I mean calls where prospects have absolutely no idea who you are.
-These days, salespeople have so many tools in their arsenal that can help warm up that prospect relationship before ever getting on the phone.
+These days, sales reps have so many tools in their arsenal that can help warm up that prospect relationship before ever getting on the phone.

 Then, when you finally do pick up the phone and dial them, prospects will actually know who you are.
 Learning to leverage your phone calls by warming them up is one of the most important and effective phone sales techniques you can master today.